UCSBCarpentry/2022-05-12-ucsb-webscraping/setup.md

 4. Click the "add to" chrome button.

-### Using the Command line with Python and Scrapy
+### Using the Command line with Python using Anaconda and Scrapy

 #### Shell and Python
 The second part of the lesson requires the Python programming language and access to a command-line interface (shell) on your computer.
-Please refer to [the Software Carpentry setup instructions](http://swcarpentry.github.io/workshop-template/#setup) for *the Bash shell* and *Python* if you need guidance.
+Please refer to [where are we going with the setup link?]() for *the Bash shell* and *Python* if you need guidance.

 > ## Prerequisites